The Best Online Poker Sites for UK Players

 - Mucking: Another word for folding, as the cards are discarded into the muck (or pot).

-- Nit: A player that doesn’t take any risks and hardly plays any of the starting hands, only waiting for premium holdings.
+- Nit: A player who doesn’t take any risks and hardly plays any of the starting hands, only waiting for premium holdings.

 - Nuts: The best possible hand that can’t lose.